MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-insight-cards-flow.md

     > [!div class="mx-imgBorder"]
     > ![Edit flow template](media/cc-edit-template.png "Edit flow template")

-7. In step 1, a schedule when you want to display the card is defined.
+7. In step 1, a schedule for when you want to display the card is defined.
 In this example, the frequency is set to daily and you can add other parameters such as time zone.

     > [!div class="mx-imgBorder"]
     > ![Create card schedule](media/cc-card-schedule-step.png "Create card schedule")

-    If you want to change the flow, select the + icon on the connector that is linking to the next step and select **Add an action** as per your organizational requirements.
+    If you want to change the flow, select the plus (+) icon on the connector that is linking to the next step and then select **Add an action** as per your organizational requirements.
 To learn more, see [Add multiple actions and advanced options to a flow](/power-automate/multi-step-logic-flow).

 8. In step 2, an operation is defined to get records from an organization to the selected entity.
 In this example, we have selected the entity as task and the organization.